Newly-Released Video Shows 18-Year-Old Previewing Jump Before Skydiving Death

 A teen’s skydiving death and a family’s legal fight.
 Trying to prevent another tragedy like it.

 Turner’s death is not the only one over the years at the Lodi Parachute Center.
-There have been 20 deaths at this drop zone since the 1980s.MORE NEWS: One Year Later: Businesses In Red Tier Seeing 'Green' On St. Patrick's Day
+There have been 20 deaths at this drop zone since the 1980s.MORE NEWS: Amid New Vaccine Eligibility, Some Counties See Extra Doses, Others Face 'Erratic' Supply

 The attorney for the Turner family says he hopes that this judgment will force Dause to sell to someone they say will run it responsibly.